OWASP/www-project-mobile-top-10/2023-risks/m2-insecure-communication.md

 While modern applications do reply on cryptographic protocols such as SSL/TLS, they can sometimes have flaws in their implementations like:

-- No hostname validation;
+- Using deprecated protocols and/or bad configuration settings;
-- Accepting bad ssl certificates (self-signed, revoked, expired..); or
+- Accepting bad ssl certificates (self-signed, revoked, expired, wrong host...); or
 - Inconsistency (having SSL/TLS only on select workflows such as authentication).